Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-II/05-Back-End/5-api-views-and-testing/1-api-views.md

 # We can create this class and pass in APIView as the Parent Class to allow DRF to handle permissions, authentications, and allowed methods.
 class All_pokemon(APIView):
+    authentication_classes = []
+    permission_classes = []
     # Just like we said before we only want this information available for GET requests therefore we have to place this logic under a GET method.
 DRF will recognize the `get` method and trigger that method every time a GET request is sent
     def get(self, request):
         pokemon = PokemonSerializer(Pokemon.objects.order_by('name'), many=True)
         # Under response we don't necessarily need to send information in JSON format instead DRF will format our response and make it acceptable for Front-End frameworks
         return Response(pokemon.data)
 ```

+> To avoid CSRF Errors we implement authentication classes and permission classes as an empty list dictating this APIView will have public access.
+Later on in Authentication we will go deeper into this two class level attributes but for now let's proceed.

 > Next we have to fix our `pokemon_app.urls` url patterns to use this Class Based View we've just created.